 Shopping in Florence is a delight.
-The city is famous for its high-quality leather produce, goldsmiths, marbled paper and much more.
+The city is famous for its high-quality leather products, wonderful goldsmiths, marbled paper and much more.

-The area around Santa Croce is home to the city's leather-makers, while Oltrarno is cluttered with the workshops of local gold and silversmiths - although the Ponte Vecchio is home to the glitzier of such shops.
+The area around Santa Croce is home to the city's leather makers, while Oltrarno is cluttered with the workshops of local gold and silversmiths - although the Ponte Vecchio is home to the glitzier shops.
 Pick up avant garde jewellery at Angela Caputi, Via Santo Spirito 58r, or leather goods at MM, Via de'Ramaglianti 6r.

 Designer boutiques cluster around the Via de' Tornabuoni and Via Calzaiuoli, where Versace, Ferragamo, Gucci, Max Mara and Prada all have stores.
-Other stores here are Locman, for watches, and Tod's and Hogan for shoes and handbags.
-Fashion aficionados should also visit Via della Vigna Nuova where Dolce e Gabbana and venerable hatmakers Borsalino are located, and Piazza degli Strozzi for Louis Vuitton and Escada.
+Fashion aficionados should also visit Via della Vigna Nuova where Dolce e Gabbana and venerable milliners Borsalino are located, and Piazza degli Strozzi for Louis Vuitton and Escada.

+Pick up designer copies, leather belts and bags in the open-air San Lorenzo Market, in Piazza San Lorenzo.
 Nearby stands the Mercato Centrale, a covered food market, open Monday to Saturday 0700-1400, bursting with olives, hams, cheeses and fresh vegetables.
-The flea market at Piazza dei Ciompi specialises in antiques and collectable junk.
-It is open Monday to Saturday, and the last Sunday of the month.
+The flea market at Piazza dei Ciompi specialises in antiques and is open Monday to Saturday, and the last Sunday of the month.

 As a general rule, shops open 0930-1300 and 1530-1930 or 2000, although larger department stores and supermarkets may stay open throughout the day.
-Food shops are usually closed on Wednesday afternoons, or Saturday afternoons in the summer.
-Clothes shops are often closed on Monday mornings.
+Clothes shops are often closed Monday mornings.
 There is limited Sunday opening.

 Leatherware, gold, shoes, fashion, food and wine are among the most popular souvenirs from Florence.